staslebedenko/CognitiveServicesWorkshopUA/README.md

 # CognitiveServicesWorkshop

 Lets start with a workshop overview.
-It is based on two workflows from microsoft.
-Cognitive service sample with voice to text and translations and real-time application clients with Azure SignalR service and Azure Functions.
-Translation will be performed via sv-en configuration of cognitive services.
-This kind of application solve support communication issues in the near realtime.
+The main idea is to build realtime serverless application with Translation and Speech to text Cognitive services from Microsoft.
+Your goal is to use this tutorial to build your own idea.
+Tutorial provides links to Cognitive services documentation, scenarios etc.

 Requirements for this tutorial is Visual Studio 2019 community or VS Code.
 Basic knowledge of C#

+Below are three steps to build an SignalR realtime app, connect it to translation services and then use Speech to Text.

 # Step 1.
 Infrastructure